Mail Code: 94305-4090

 APPPHYS 77N.
 Functional Materials and Devices.
 3 Units.

 Preference to freshmen.
 Exploration via case studies how functional materials have been developed and incorporated into modern devices.
 Particular emphasis is on magnetic and dielectric materials and devices.
 Recommended: high school physics course including electricity and magnetism.

-APPPHYS 79Q.
+APPPHYS 79N.
 Energy Options for the 21st Century.
 3 Units.

 APPPHYS 100.
 The Questions of Clay: Craft, Creativity and Scientific Process.
 5 Units.

 Students will create individual studio portfolios of ceramic work and pursue technical investigations of clay properties and the firing process using modern scientific equipment.
 Emphasis on development of creative process; parallels between science and traditional craft; integration of creative expression with scientific method and analysis.
 Prior ceramics experience desirable but not necessary.
 Limited enrollment.
-Prerequisite: any level of background in physics.
+Prerequisites: any level of background in physics, Instructor permission.